scaldi/scaldi-website/learn.md

 As you can see, you also need to implement `applicationModule` method.
 By doing this you tell play which Injector should be used to lookup the controller instances.
 This is also a good place to compose the main injector for your Play application.

-Now you can bind controllers as any other class in the Module for example:
+Now you can bind controllers as any other class in the Module.
+For example:

 {% highlight scala %}
 class Application(implicit inj: Injector) extends Controller with Injectable {